-After a car accident, the last thing a person might want to do is focus on the paperwork associated with it.
-However, obtaining a copy of a car accident police report can help a person receive the compensation that they need from their insurer.
-Or, it can help to recover losses from the person who caused their accident.
+After a car accident, the last thing a person might want to do is focus on paperwork.
+However, obtaining a copy of a car accident police report can help a person receive the compensation they need from their insurer.
+It can also help to recover losses from the person who caused their accident.

 Pennsylvania’s No-Fault Laws & Police Reports

 Pennsylvania is a no-fault insurance state.
 This means that claimants receive compensation from their insurer instead of from the insurance of the other party.
 However, a person can opt-out of no-fault insurance by purchasing full tort coverage instead of limited tort coverage.
-Despite there being two types of insurances in the state, holders of either kind of policy should obtain the police report for their accident.
-Those with limited tort need a police report to provide crucial details about their accident so they can receive a fair amount of compensation from their policy.
+Holders of either kind of policy should obtain the police report for their accident.
+Those with limited tort insurance need a police report to provide crucial details about their accident so they can receive a fair amount of compensation from their policy.
 If a person has full tort coverage, they need a police accident report for their insurance coverage and for pursuing the other party for compensation.

 When to File a Police Report for a Pennsylvania Car Accident

-The state of Pennsylvania requires drivers to report any accident which occurs, and police do not investigate or respond to the scene of it.
+The state of Pennsylvania requires drivers to report any car accident they're involved in.
 Those involved with a crash must always call the police if injury or death happened to anyone involved.
-Next, the law requires a police investigation when vehicles are damaged to the extent that they are unable to operate.
+The law requires a police investigation when vehicles are damaged to the extent that they are unable to operate.

 If the police did not respond to the scene of an accident, a driver has five days to file a report of their own.
-While this may seem like an inconvenience, filing a report creates an official and legally-sound record of your accident.
-So, if medical complications or other damages from the accident start later, you will have an early and official record of the accident.
+While this may seem like an inconvenience, filing a report creates an official, legal record of your accident.
+If medical complications or other damages from the accident start later, you will have an early and official record of the accident.
 Never agree to the other driver’s request to work out your accident without the involvement of the police.

 Obtaining the Car Accident Police Report